 Everybody seems to be jumping on the sustainability bandwagon these days and why not?
 If it puts your brand in a better light then even the c-suite will lend an ear.
-Unfortunately, if there’s any material cost to jumping on board, then the risk/reward equation quickly becomes skewed and falls out of favor with those having to make such decisions.
+Unfortunately, if there’s any material cost to jumping on board, then the risk/reward equation quickly becomes skewed and falls out of favour with those having to make such decisions.
 Sustainability can be difficult to define let alone measure as it’s mostly an intangible prospect and usually without immediate returns so we’re left in a bit of a quandary.

 There is also a chicken and egg aspect to sustainability that often adds to the risk side of the equation making it all the more difficult to make bold decisions for its support.
 Add the shear size and complexity of many companies and you almost begin to wonder if the subject is even worth considering.
 The one factor that continues to hold sustainability in the spotlight is quite simply the results we may face if we allow ourselves to NOT think it worthy of our consideration.
 We all know this and we all know that the clock is still ticking.